rotki/rotki/docs/api.rst

 .. http:put:: /api/(version)/history/events

+   .. _add_event_args_label:

-   Doing a PUT on this endpoint can add a new evm event to rotki.
-For each entry evm chain also has to be specified.
+   Doing a PUT on this endpoint can add a new event to rotki.
+For each entry type, the specified arguments are different.
 The unique identifier for the entry is returned as success.

+   .. tab:: History Event

       **Example Request**:

+      .. http:put:: /api/(version)/history/events

          .. http:example:: curl wget httpie python-requests

             PUT /api/1/history/events HTTP/1.1
             Host: localhost:5042
             Content-Type: application/json;charset=UTF-8

             {
+               "entry_type": "history event",
+               "event_identifier": "RE_xxxxxxxxxx",
+               "location": "ethereum",
+               "timestamp": 1569924574,
+               "balance": {"amount": "1.542", "usd_value": "1.675"},
+               "sequence_index": 162,
+               "event_type": "informational",
+               "event_subtype": "approve",
+               "asset": "eip155:1/erc20:0x89d24A6b4CcB1B6fAA2625fE562bDD9a23260359",
+               "location_label": "0x2B888954421b424C5D3D9Ce9bB67c9bD47537d12",
+               "notes": "Approve 1 SAI of 0x2B888954421b424C5D3D9Ce9bB67c9bD47537d12 for spending by 0xdf869FAD6dB91f437B59F1EdEFab319493D4C4cE"
+            }

+         :reqjson int sequence_index: This is an index that tries to provide the order of history entries for a single event_identifier.
+         :reqjson string location: The location of the entry.
+Such as "ethereum", "optimism", etc.
+         :reqjson string asset: The asset identifier for this entry
+         :reqjson string event_identifier: The event identifier to be used for the event.
+         :reqjson string event_type: The main event type of the entry.
+Possible event types can be seen in the `HistoryEventType enum <https://github.com/rotki/rotki/blob/59aa288dacd1776e62682e711a916f32a14c04c2/rotkehlchen/accounting/structures/types.py#L54>`_.
+         :reqjson string event_subtype: The subtype for the entry.
+Possible event types can be seen in the `HistoryEventSubType enum <https://github.com/rotki/rotki/blob/59aa288dacd1776e62682e711a916f32a14c04c2/rotkehlchen/accounting/structures/types.py#L72>`_.
+         :reqjson string[optional] location_label: location_label is a string field that allows to provide more information about the location.
+For example when we use this structure in blockchains can be used to specify the source address.
+         :reqjson string[optional] notes: This is a description of the event entry in plain text explaining what is being done.
+This is supposed to be shown to the user.

+   .. tab:: Evm Event

+      **Example Request**:

+      .. http:put:: /api/(version)/history/events

+         .. http:example:: curl wget httpie python-requests

+            PUT /api/1/history/events HTTP/1.1
+            Host: localhost:5042
+            Content-Type: application/json;charset=UTF-8

+            {
+               "entry_type": "evm event",
                "tx_hash": "0x64f1982504ab714037467fdd45d3ecf5a6356361403fc97dd325101d8c038c4e",
                "sequence_index": 162,
                "timestamp": 1569924574,
                "location": "ethereum",
                "event_type": "informational",
                "asset": "eip155:1/erc20:0x89d24A6b4CcB1B6fAA2625fE562bDD9a23260359",
                "balance": {"amount": "1.542", "usd_value": "1.675"},
                "location_label": "0x2B888954421b424C5D3D9Ce9bB67c9bD47537d12",
                "notes": "Approve 1 SAI of 0x2B888954421b424C5D3D9Ce9bB67c9bD47537d12 for spending by 0xdf869FAD6dB91f437B59F1EdEFab319493D4C4cE", "event_subtype": "approve",
-          "counterparty": "0xdf869FAD6dB91f437B59F1EdEFab319493D4C4cE"
+               "counterparty": "0xdf869FAD6dB91f437B59F1EdEFab319493D4C4cE",
+               "extra_data": {}
             }

          :reqjson string tx_hash: This is the transaction hash of the evm event
          :reqjson int sequence_index: This is an index that tries to provide the order of history entries for a single event_identifier.
-   :reqjson int timestamp: The timestamp of the entry
          :reqjson string location: The location of the entry.
 Such as "ethereum", "optimism", etc.
+         :reqjson string asset: The asset identifier for this entry
          :reqjson string event_type: The main event type of the entry.
+Possible event types can be seen in the `HistoryEventType enum <https://github.com/rotki/rotki/blob/59aa288dacd1776e62682e711a916f32a14c04c2/rotkehlchen/accounting/structures/types.py#L54>`_.
-Possible event types can be seen in HistoryEventType enum.
+         :reqjson string event_subtype: The subtype for the entry.
+Possible event types can be seen in the `HistoryEventSubType enum <https://github.com/rotki/rotki/blob/59aa288dacd1776e62682e711a916f32a14c04c2/rotkehlchen/accounting/structures/types.py#L72>`_.
-   :reqjson string asset: The asset identifier for this entry
-   :reqjson object balance: The amount/usd value of the event.
-If not known usd_value can also be "0".
-   :reqjson string location_label: location_label is a string field that allows to provide more information about the location.
+         :reqjson string[optional] location_label: location_label is a string field that allows to provide more information about the location.
 For example when we use this structure in blockchains can be used to specify the source address.
-   :reqjson string notes: This is a description of the event entry in plain text explaining what is being done.
+         :reqjson string[optional] notes: This is a description of the event entry in plain text explaining what is being done.
 This is supposed to be shown to the user.
-   :reqjson string event_subtype: Optional.
-An optional subtype for the entry.
-Possible event types can be seen in HistoryEventSubType enum.
-   :reqjson string counterparty: Optional.
-An identifier for a potential counterparty of the event entry.
+         :reqjson string[optional] counterparty: An identifier for a potential counterparty of the event entry.
 For a send it's the target.
 For a receive it's the sender.
 For bridged transfer it's the bridge's network identifier.
 For a protocol interaction it's the protocol.
+         :reqjson object[optional] extra_data: An object containing any other data to be stored.

+   .. tab:: Eth Block Event

+      **Example Request**:

+      .. http:put:: /api/(version)/history/events

+         .. http:example:: curl wget httpie python-requests

+            PUT /api/1/history/events HTTP/1.1
+            Host: localhost:5042
+            Content-Type: application/json;charset=UTF-8

+            {
+               "entry_type": "eth block event",
+               "timestamp": 1569924574,
+               "balance": {"amount": "1.542", "usd_value": "1.675"},
+               "block_number": 11,
+               "validator_index": 1,
+               "fee_recipient": "0x2B888954421b424C5D3D9Ce9bB67c9bD47537d12",
+               "is_mev_reward": true
+            }

+         :reqjson int block_number: This is the number of the block where the event took place.
+         :reqjson int validator_index: This is the index of the validator.
+         :reqjson string fee_recipient: an evm address field to specify the fee recipient in an "eth block event".
+         :reqjson bool is_mev_reward: true if the "eth block event" is an mev reward event.

+   .. tab:: Eth Deposit Event

+      **Example Request**:

+      .. http:put:: /api/(version)/history/events

+         .. http:example:: curl wget httpie python-requests

+            PUT /api/1/history/events HTTP/1.1
+            Host: localhost:5042
+            Content-Type: application/json;charset=UTF-8

+            {
+               "entry_type": "eth deposit event",
+               "timestamp": 1569924574,
+               "balance": {"amount": "1.542", "usd_value": "1.675"},
+               "tx_hash": "0x64f1982504ab714037467fdd45d3ecf5a6356361403fc97dd325101d8c038c4e",
+               "event_identifier": "RE_xxxxxxxxxx",
+               "validator_index": 1,
+               "sequence_index": 162,
+               "depositor": "0x2B888954421b424C5D3D9Ce9bB67c9bD47537d12",
+               "extra_data": {}
+            }

+         :reqjson string tx_hash: This is the transaction hash of the evm event
+         :reqjson int sequence_index: This is an index that tries to provide the order of history entries for a single event_identifier.
+         :reqjson int validator_index: This is the index of the validator.
+         :reqjson string event_identifier: The event identifier to be used for the event.
+         :reqjson string depositor: an evm address field to specify the depositor in an "eth deposit event".
+         :reqjson object[optional] extra_data: An object containing any other data to be stored.

+   .. tab:: Eth Withdrawal Event

+      **Example Request**:

+      .. http:put:: /api/(version)/history/events

+         .. http:example:: curl wget httpie python-requests

+            PUT /api/1/history/events HTTP/1.1
+            Host: localhost:5042
+            Content-Type: application/json;charset=UTF-8

+            {
+               "entry_type": "eth withdrawal event",
+               "timestamp": 1569924574,
+               "balance": {"amount": "1.542", "usd_value": "1.675"},
+               "is_exit": true,
+               "validator_index": 1,
+               "withdrawal_address": "0x2B888954421b424C5D3D9Ce9bB67c9bD47537d12"
+            }

+         :reqjson int validator_index: This is the index of the validator.
+         :reqjson string withdrawal_address: an evm address field to specify the withdrawer in an "eth withdrawal event".
+         :reqjson bool is_exit: true if the "eth withdrawal event" is an exit event.

+   :reqjson string entry_type: The type of the event that will be processed.
+Different validation is used based on the value for this field.
+Possible values are: ``"history event"``, ``"evm event"``, ``"eth withdrawal event"``, ``"eth block event"``, ``"eth deposit event"``.
+   :reqjson int timestamp: The timestamp of the entry
+   :reqjson object balance: The amount/usd value of the event.
+If not known usd_value can also be "0".

    **Example Response**: